GrumpySage/SitePlanning/README.md

 ### Overview page for PO/STO
 ![image](https://user-images.githubusercontent.com/31987339/212562649-b4f7d542-7468-4479-bd1a-bcced8c05066.png)
-The overview page shows the most important pieces of information, some (quantity and dates) are calculated based on the specific PO and STO.
-The user can then drill down into the details page to get more information.
+The overview page shows the most important pieces of information.

+Quantity and days are calculated based on the specific PO and STO.

+The user can then drill down into the details page to get more information and see the original values (see below).

 ### Detail page for PO/STO
 ![image](https://user-images.githubusercontent.com/31987339/212562677-a6d2c835-e0eb-459f-b0dd-3a125c06b82f.png)